 Some organizations prefer to use Windows Server Core OS because it eliminates services and features that are not essential for the support of certain commonly used server roles.
-There are lot of advantages that a Windows Server core offers.
-Also there are lot of differences between a Server with desktop experience and Server Core.
+There are numerous advantages that a Windows Server core offers.
+Also, there are many differences between a Server with desktop experience and Server Core.

 Coming to the part where you want to find the user who restarted Windows Server core, you have to find a way to read the logs from event viewer.
 The Windows server core logs all the events like a normal server does but you cannot launch event viewer on server core.

 There is something called as Shutdown event tracker.
 It allows the admins to track why a user initiated shutdown or a restart.
 However with Windows Server core, you don’t get the shutdown event tracker when you restart the server.